Horospherical stacks: Introduction

 Our main results are a characterization of certain abstract horospherical $G$-stacks, without the restriction that $G$ is a torus, as quotients of horospherical varieties; see Theorems \ref{thm1} and \ref{thm2} below.

-To simplify the notation in the following of this article, we introduce another class of stacks.
+The definition of abstract horospherical stacks above is quite natural but it is not the most convenient one to work with in concrete examples.
+Therefore, we introduce another class of stacks that can be studied using combinatorial tools; our goal will be to show that these two definitions coincide, under suitable assumptions.
 Let $\X$ be an algebraic stack with a $G$-action over $k$.
 We say that $\X$ is a \emph{horospherical $G$-stack} if there exist a horospherical $G\times T$-variety $X$, where $T$ is a torus acting faithfully on $X$, and a closed subgroup $K$ of $\mathrm{Aut}^{G\times T}(X)$ containing $T$, such that $\X$ is $G$-isomorphic to the stacky quotient $[X/K]$; see Definition \ref{defn:ho_st}.

 We note that the class of horospherical stacks is an intermediate class between the class of horospherical varieties and the class of abstract horospherical stacks.
 Indeed, it suffices to take $T=K=\{1\}$ for $\X$ to be a horospherical $G$-variety.